isuthermography/spatialnde2/doc/UsersGuide/source/examples.rst

 Simple usage can be done in the following steps:

-	1. Open your anaconda terminal and make sure that your SpatialNDE2 anaconda environment is activated.
+	1. Make sure that SpatialNDE2 is installed in whatever python environment you are using.
 	2. Navigate to the folder where SpatialNDE2 is installed.
 	3. Navigate to the ``test`` folder in your source folder.
 This is where the ``project_probe_tip_data.dgp`` file is stored.
-	4. Run the file in the anaconda terminal using: ``dataguzzler-python project_probe_tip_data.dgp``
+	4. Run the file in your environment using: ``dataguzzler-python project_probe_tip_data.dgp``
 	5. The ``"/probe_positioner"`` channel allows you to view the position of the probe relative to the specimen.
 	6. You can move the probe around the specimen and save its positions.
 Calling the ``new_probe_posn()`` function in the anaconda terminal saves a probe position each time you use it.
 	7. You can look at a map of your probe positions using the ``"/graphics/projection"`` channel.
 You will need to zoom out to see the full picture.